 Let me address the first part of what you said by making a distinction.
 You say that your “sister is looked down on at the church.”
 The distinction I want to make is the difference between those individuals who are a part of the Church and the Church Herself.

 First of all, when we speak of “the Church,” we can mean various things.
 Properly speaking, the Church is made up of all those who are members of Christ’s body on earth, in Heaven, and in Purgatory.
 On earth, we have those who are laity, religious, and ordained.

 Let’s start with those members of the Church in Heaven.
 These members, the saints, most certainly do not look down upon your sister.
 Instead, they pray for her and all of us continuously.
 They are the true models of how we should live and are what we should strive to imitate.

-A further distinction, which is very important to make, is that of the “official position of the Church” regarding it’s teaching.
+A further distinction, which is very important to make, is that of the “official position of the Church” regarding its teaching.
 It’s true that we believe the ideal plan of God for a child is that he/she be born into a loving family with two parents.
-This is what God intended but we know that it is not always the situation we find in life.
-But it’s also very important to point out that the official teaching of the Church would never imply that anyone should look down on your sister regarding her goodness, dignity and especially her choice to have her child.
-If the child was born out of wedlock then we do disagree with extramarital sexual relations, but that in no way should be taken to mean that we look down on your sister personally and certainly not on her child.
-She will certainly have unique challenges raising her child as a single mother, but that child is always to look at as a child of God, a gift from God and deserves all the love and respect we can offer.
+This is what God intended, but we know that it is not always the situation we find in life.
+But it’s also very important to point out that the official teaching of the Church would never imply that anyone should look down on your sister regarding her goodness, dignity, and especially her choice to have her child.
+If the child was born out of wedlock, then we do disagree with extramarital sexual relations, but that in no way should be taken to mean that we look down on your sister personally and certainly not on her child.
+She will have unique challenges raising her child as a single mother, but that child is always looked at as a child of God and a gift from God who deserves all the love and respect we can offer.

 So please know that, properly speaking, the Church would never look down upon your sister or her child.
-Instead, we thank God for this child and for her commitment to raising this child as a gift from God.
+Instead, we thank God for this child and for your sister’s commitment to raising this child as a gift from God.